Ancestry of the Godwins

 Very little is known for certain of the ancestry of the Godwins, the family of the last Anglo-Saxon king of England, Harold II.
-When King Edward the Confessor died in January 1066 his closest relative was his great-nephew, Edgar the Ætheling, but he was young and lacked powerful supporters.
+When King Edward the Confessor died in January 1066, his closest relative was his great-nephew Edgar the Ætheling, but he was young and lacked powerful supporters.
 Harold was the head of the most powerful family in England and Edward's brother-in-law, and he became king.
-In September 1066 Harold defeated and killed King Harald Hardrada of Norway at the Battle of Stamford Bridge, and Harold was himself defeated and killed the following month by William the Conqueror at the Battle of Hastings.
+In September 1066, Harold defeated and killed King Harald Hardrada of Norway at the Battle of Stamford Bridge, and Harold was himself defeated and killed the following month by William the Conqueror at the Battle of Hastings.

 The family is named after Harold's father, Earl Godwin, who had risen to a position of wealth and influence in the 1020s under Danish King Cnut the Great.
-In 1045 Godwin's daughter, Edith, married King Edward the Confessor, and by the mid-1050s Harold and his brothers had become dominant, almost monopolising the English earldoms.
+In 1045, Godwin's daughter Edith married King Edward the Confessor; by the mid-1050s, Harold and his brothers had become dominant, almost monopolising the English earldoms.
 Godwin's origin is obscure.
 He was probably the son of Wulfnoth Cild, a South Saxon thegn, but Wulfnoth's ancestry is disputed.
 A few genealogists and historians argue that he was descended from Alfred the Great's elder brother, King Æthelred I (865–71), but almost all historians of Anglo-Saxon England reject this theory.